What is a FabLab?

 How do I become a volunteer?

 Volunteering in the lab is all about learning, teaching and helping others to create and understand.
-We ask all our volunteers to be available for 2 half days per month and we are always keen to hear from people with Engineering, Art & Design and Teaching backgrounds.
+We ask all our volunteers to be available on a weekly or fortnightly basis.
+We are always keen to hear from people with Engineering, Art & Design and Teaching backgrounds.

 How can businesses use a FabLab?

-Exeter FabLab is on the ground floor of Exeter Library next to the Business and Information Hub.
+FabLab Devon is based at the far end of the ground floor next to the Business and Information Hub inside Exeter Library.
 It was the first to ever open in a UK public library.
-Barnstaple FabLab is on he first floor of Barnstaple Library, next to the computer training suite.

 Who supports the Fab Lab project?

-The FabLab project is funded by Devon County Council, the ACE Bridge Challenge Fund run by the Real Ideas Organisation and the Digital Makers Fund (run by Nesta and Nominet Trust, in partnership with Autodesk).
+The FabLab project was originally funded by Devon County Council, the ACE Bridge Challenge Fund run by the Real Ideas Organisation and the Digital Makers Fund (run by Nesta and Nominet Trust, in partnership with Autodesk).
+Barnstaple Library FabLab was set up with Arts Council England funding.
+Both sites are now run by Libraries Unlimited which is the local reading charity that runs libraries across Devon and Torbay.